-The reinsurance recoverables as of YE16 are related to reinsurance contracts which are in place and cover the guarantees on a portion of the unit-linked portfolio of the Company.
+The reinsurance recoverables are related to reinsurance contracts which are in place and cover the guarantees on a portion of the unit-linked portfolio of the Company.

 The requirements regarding the treatment of recoverables are outlined in Delegated Acts, Art.
 41 and 42.
-In particular, the calculation be consistent with the principles and methodologies used for the valuation of the underlying technical provisions.
-As of YE16, the value of reinsurance recoverables is equal to the portion of gross technical provisions which is ceded by SLLIE to the reinsurer.
+In particular, the calculation must be consistent with the principles and methodologies used for the valuation of the underlying technical provisions.
+The value of reinsurance recoverables is equal to the portion of gross technical provisions which is ceded by SLLIE to the reinsurer.
 As a result, the valuation is based on the same methods, models and assumptions used for the valuation of the Company's technical provisions.